tndatacommons/tndata_backend/tndata_backend/goals/api_docs/customactionviewset_v2.md

         'title': 'Your action Title',
         'notification_text': 'Your action's notification',
         'customgoal': {ID of the parent custom goal}, }

+Or add a custom action associated with a public Goal:

+    {
+        'title': 'Your action Title',
+        'notification_text': 'Your action's notification',
+        'goal': {ID of the goal},
+    }

 ## Custom Action Details